yuqi-liang-qiqi/SequenzoWebsite/docs/en/function-library/KMedoids.md

 ## Authors

-Code: Xinyi Li，Cheng Deng
+Code: Xinyi Li, Cheng Deng

-Edit: Xinyi Li，Yuqi Liang
+Documentation: Xinyi Li

+Editd by: Yuqi Liang

 ## Examples

 The following is a usage example.
 The dataset comes from Gapminder and contains CO₂ emissions data for 194 countries from 1800 to 2022.
 This dataset is built into Sequenzo.
-For more details, [Click here](https://sequenzo.yuqi-liang.tech/zh/datasets/co2-emissions)。
+For more details, [click here](https://sequenzo.yuqi-liang.tech/zh/datasets/co2-emissions)。

 We perform clustering on the dataset and visualize the output using t-SNE to provide a more intuitive view of the clustering results.